CarolineTracy/Implementing-A-Functional-Language/README.md

 # Implementing-A-Functional-Language
 Implementing OCaml- (a subset of OCaml) and writing an interpreter for it.
+Language used: OCaml.

-Project 1 for Program Analysis.
+Project 1 for Program Analysis (COMP324).

 # Contributors
 Team Name: The A Team